 Research Method

 This research applied descriptive quantitative approach.
 The subject research were four-wheeled vehicles or more in Sleman Regency.
-This research took place in Denggung Sleman on April 10th, 2019.
+This research took place in Denggung, Sleman on April 10th, 2019.
 The testing tools were Four Gas Analyzer and Opacity Meter.
 The method of testing referred to SNI 19-7118.1-2005 and SNI 19-7118.2-2005.
 The testing method of vehicle gasoline engine was carried out at idle rotation, while the diesel engine is on a free acceleration cycle.
 The data analysis technique was carried out by comparing the measurement results with vehicle emission standard as outlined in the Regulation of the Governor of Special Region of Yogyakarta Number 39 (2010).
 Vehicle emission quality standards are presented in the Table 1.

 Table 1.
 Emission quality standards of four-wheeled vehicles or more.